Music theorists seem to know just about everything about music.

 Music theory majors often enter Stetson pursuing a different music-emphasis major, only to find they have an affinity for studying the intricacies and structure of many different types of music.

-All music students at Stetson University complete a senior research project in some form through a recital, composition, or research paper.
-Music theory majors take multiple upper-division theory courses that prepare you for work in an area of your interest.
-Recent projects have focused on advanced orchestration, chromatic counterpoint in the sixteenth century, studies of Debussy's piano music, linear analysis of jazz, and philosophy and organicism in the Cantata by Anton Webern.
-Whatever your interests, we guide and support you as you immerse yourself in a project that will prepare you for entrance into graduate study.
+With a major in music theory, you will complete a senior research project in some form through a recital, composition or research paper.
+You will take multiple upper-division theory courses that prepare you for work in an area of interest.
+Recent student projects include Harmonic and textual relationships in Gustav Mahler’s Rückertlieder, Thematic comparisons of Superman soundtracks by Hans Zimmer and John Williams, and Spectralism in the music of Gérard Grisey.
+Whatever your interests are, the Theory program offers guidance and support as you immerse yourself in a project that will prepare you for entrance into graduate study.

 Students who major in music theory have continued their studies at outstanding graduate schools in multiple areas, including composition, music therapy and music theory.
-Recent graduates accepted graduate scholarship offers from the Eastman School of Music, Indiana University, Penn State, University of North Carolina Greensboro, Florida State University, and Radford University (in music therapy).
-A number of those students have completed or are currently completing doctoral studies in music theory at those schools.
+Recent graduates accepted graduate scholarship offers from the Eastman School of Music, Indiana University, Penn State, the University of North Carolina at Greensboro, Florida State University and Radford University.
+A number of those students have completed or are currently completing doctoral studies in music theory.

 Completing a degree, in theory, does not limit the graduate study to that field; you may choose to continue on to be a music therapist, composer, musicologist, music educator or a collegiate theorist.